 Although having the responsibility of running these smaller matters can feel daunting, it’s been a really good experience.
 As well as carrying out the clients instructions, I am also responsible for managing the matter which involves everything from the risk and compliance procedures that go with setting up the file all the way through to billing the client and managing the financial considerations.
 It’s been a great test of my organisation skills and I’ve gained a better understanding of how a file is run, as well as a great deal of client contact.
 The sorts of matters I’ve run have included: licences to alter, licences to underlet, deeds of covenant, and wayleave agreements.

-In order to stay connected whilst working from home, the Real Estate team has been split into smaller groups, which then hold regular video calls twice a week.
+In order to stay connected whilst working from home, the Real Estate team has been split into smaller groups, which hold regular video calls twice a week.
 Attending these call has been a great way to find out about some of the different areas of work that the team gets involved in.

 Real Estate spans several of the industry sectors serviced by the firm.
 This means that the work available within the seat is really varied.
 I’ve worked on matters within the Retail & Consumer, Energy & Utilities, Tech, Media & Comms and Financial Services sectors.
 I’ve really enjoyed the variety of the work within the seat.

-An average day for me largely consists of me managing my own time to complete the work I’ve taken on, but can also include formal training sessions or client calls.
+An average day for me largely consists of me managing my time independently to complete the work I’ve taken on, but can also include formal training sessions or client calls.
 In the afternoon each day I will either have a call with my supervisor, or with the wider team to catch up.
 This means that there’s plenty of opportunity to ask questions and check anything I am unsure of.
 There is also a great variety of training sessions which I can attend including a regular knowledge sharing session the team’s knowledge lawyers run, where different members of the team give a presentation on particular legal or commercial developments which are relevant to their work.

 I know that a lot of people really don’t enjoy the land law module when studying at university,but don’t let this put you off doing a seat in Real Estate.
 I’ve found the transactional nature of the seat and the variety of work to be really interesting, especially given the high-levels of responsibility and the excellent team.

-– Bethany Filby, Trainee Associate, Osborne Clarke
+– Bethany Filby, Trainee Solicitor, Osborne Clarke